Death or disability of a former employee

 based on the retirement status of your spouse or

-parent, you may want to join the independent, volunteer HP Alumni Association's
+parent, you may want to join the independent, volunteer HP/HPE Alumni Association's

 Benefits Forum with your own email address.